 Remember that guinea pigs cannot process meat, processed, or cooked food.

-Don’t cook for them, as they cannot digest anything that’s not completely natural or specially formulated for them, such as commercial food and treats.
+Don’t cook for them, as they cannot digest anything that’s not completely natural or specially formulated for them, such as commercial guinea pig treats and pellets.

 Although your pocket-sized pets like to eat a variety of foods, stick only to the food you know is safe for your guinea pig.

-As already stated, to maintain a healthy guinea pig diet, it is important to provide an unlimited amount of timothy hay (for grownup guinea pigs), alfalfa (for babies), 1/8 cups of guinea pig pellets once a day, and one cup of vegetables and fruits (especially leafy greens), all in moderate amounts.
+Also feed your guinea pig with 1/8 cup of guinea pig pellets once a day, and one cup of vegetables and fruits (especially leafy greens), all in moderate amounts.

-Firstly, you should know that the guinea pig is a herbivore that feeds primarily on dry food such as grass, timothy hay, alfalfa hay, and dry legumes, which all provide a significant contribution of fiber important for intestinal motility.
+Firstly, you should know that the guinea pig is a herbivore that feeds primarily on dry food such as grass, timothy hay, orchard hay (Dactylis glomerata, also known as cat grass), alfalfa hay, and dry legumes, which all provide a significant contribution of fiber important for intestinal motility.